Welcome to the Hotel Goldener Ochsen!

 We therefore recommend purchasing all necessities before your arrival or using nearby towns – for example Goeppingen (approx. 7 km) – for shopping.

 Payment on site: Please note that we accept cash only.
-A proper invoice or receipt will of course be issued.

 There are no ATMs in Hohenstaufen.
 The nearest ATM is located in Goeppingen (approx. 7 km).

-Important Note regarding Arrival: As we are a small family-run house without a 24-hour reception, arrival is only possible by prior telephone arrangement.
+Important Note regarding Arrival: As we are a small family-run house without a 24-hour reception, check-in is only possible by prior arrangement by telephone.
+This ensures we can welcome you personally.

-Please note that smoking is prohibited in all our hotel rooms and no pets are allowed in the rooms.
+Smoking: Please note that smoking is prohibited in all our hotel rooms.

-We thank you for your understanding and support of our eco-friendly concept!
+We thank you for your understanding.

 Contact and Booking Information: